konflux-ci/architecture/ADR/adr-0005-image-builder-sa.md

 ### Security considerations

-* Users should not be able to alter role bindings in their `workspaces`/`namespaces` in a way that they are synced into the workload clusters.
+* Users should not be able to alter role bindings in their `workspaces`/`namespaces` in a way that they impact the execution environment in the workload clusters.
 This will help prevent SCC escalations by the users/services whose workloads would be scheduled on the PipelineService workload cluster.
 * Build Controller would have to be granted permissions to create/edit service accounts in the workspace to be to create/update the `pipeline-service-image-builder` service account for linking secrets/credentials.
 * The Pipeline Service platform should be able to disallow usage of this elevated privilege by certain consumers of the service.
 The design for the same should be addressed in a future ADR.